-Solar energy, although not particularly new in terms of technology, is a relatively new source of large scale energy production.
-In its basic form, solar panels harness the energy of the sun and create electricity.
+Solar energy, although not particularly new in terms of technology, is a relatively new source of large-scale energy production.
+In their basic form, solar panels harness the energy of the sun and create electricity.
 However, if you are wondering “how is solar energy produced” then the entire process is intricate and extremely sophisticated.
-Despite this, it allows us to move away from fossil fuel because it is a type of renewable energy that we can rely on.
+Despite this, it allows us to move away from fossil fuels because it is a type of renewable energy that we can rely on.

 For decades, scientists have been looking for sustainable types of energy production3.
 Solar energy could be it, presenting many of the advantages of renewable energy.
 For as long as the sun shines in the sky, we can harness its energy and create electricity.
 As technology evolves, the way in which solar power produces electricity will become more efficient.
 This will create a clean energy source that is reliable.

 In order to understand how solar panels work, it is worth knowing that there are two main types7.
 The first is Solar Thermal.
 This utilizes the heat of the sun and transfers it to another medium, which is often a liquid.